Our green kitchen

 Broad beans on toast is a wonderful nutritious dish that can be made in only fifteen minutes; but it is easy to ruin if you insist on popping the seeds out of their skins.
 You lose much of the important phytochemicals like L-dopa and the glycemic index shoots up due to the loss of fibre; higher than sugar.

 Freezing broad beans means you could enjoy them all year round; especially important for those with a tremor.
 It's all about the dopamine.
+Sprouting them is another excellent option.

 Whole foods are chewy but we pay a terrible price if we avoid them.
 Along with a probiotic like kefir they pave the way to the happy tum; and a five times better response to chemotherapy should you get a malignant tumour[2].

-Homemade hummus with lemon pulp is a legume we enjoy almost every day; it takes only five minutes to make once you are in the routine.
+Homemade hummus with lemon pulp is a legume we enjoy almost every day; it takes only five minutes to prepare once you are in the routine.
 It has all the essential amino acids making it an especially good protein for vegans.

 Is it easy to make a hummus salad dressing recipe?
 It certainly is.